 If the Company is ill-prepared for changes to the business environment, this may lead to losses or missed opportunities.
-Current examples of emerging risks relate to the dynamic digital landscape which has the potential to disrupt the traditional sales channels and the pace of regulatory change.
+Current examples of emerging risks relate to customer behaviour and digital disruption and the pace of regulatory developments.

 To reduce adverse impacts and better anticipate future developments in the business environment, the Company maintains an Emerging Risk Policy.
 In line with the policy, ZLAP monitors emerging risks through an identification and assessment linked to its TRP and RCSA processes.
-These are medium / longer term risks, as well as risks that may take shape more quickly but are still too uncertain to allow for specific analysis or mitigation at the point of assessment.
+These are medium/longer term risks, as well as risks that may take shape more quickly but are still too uncertain to allow for specific analysis or mitigation at the point of assessment.